ucsf-wynton/wynton-website-hpc/README.md

 ## Wynton maintenance tasks

-The website is hosted on an webserver called `wynton-web`.
+The website is hosted on an web server called `wynton-web`.
 Whenever that server is rebooted, one has to _manually_ log in to account `www-jekyll` and run:

 ```sh
 [www-jekyll@wynton-web ~]$ make restart